How to Polish Stainless Steel Sink to a Mirror Finish

 Your stainless steel sink is supposed to be tough and impossible to start looking dull or ragged.
 The name suggests that, but that is not quite practical.
 Your sink will need some polishing at some point after all the wear and tear it goes through to make it look like a mirror again.

 Cleaning your stainless steel sink regularly is a must.
 With all the dirty dishes, food, and grease that get dumped into your sink, it won’t always look as shiny as its name suggests.

 You will sanitize and remove stains from your stainless steel sink by doing some cleaning.
 But you will also want to polish it to have it look shiny and new after cleaning it.

 You don’t have to polish your stainless steel sink as much as you clean it.
 You can maybe do some polishing once or twice per month.
 Or as much as you want to have your sink glistening.

-Before polishing your sink, you need to clean it first.
+1) Before polishing your sink, you need to clean it first.
 You don’t want to be polishing a sink that has stains and grease from food all over it.
 Plus, you want to make sure the drain is fresh and nice too.

-After cleaning, sprinkle some olive in your sink.
+2) After cleaning, sprinkle some olive oil in your sink.
 This process only requires a tiny bit of oil.
 Now, spread the olive oil all over the sink.
 Make sure to properly rub in the oil.

-Tossing a well used piece of paper towel into the garbage bag or bin will end up being way easier than washing flour out of your kitchen towel or cleaning cloth.
+You can choose to use a paper towel to do the buffing instead of the cloth.
+That would make for an easier clean-up.
+Tossing a well-used piece of paper towel into the garbage bag or bin will end up being way easier than washing flour out of your kitchen towel or cleaning cloth.

 Your stainless steel sink should be glistening after you are done polishing it.
 It is something you might want to consider doing when you have guests coming over, and you want them to be impressed with your sparkling sink.